What is SCADA System? (Components and Architecture)

 SCADA systems collect real-time data from multiple sources, enabling centralized monitoring, control, and automation of different processes to optimize resource utilization, improve service quality, and enhance overall city operations.
 Here are some key uses of SCADA systems in a smart city:

-Energy management: SCADA helps monitor and analyze energy consumption patterns across the city, allowing for better load balancing, demand forecasting, and integrating renewable energy sources.
+SCADA helps monitor and analyze energy consumption patterns across the city, allowing for better load balancing, demand forecasting, and integrating of renewable energy sources.
 That leads to more efficient power distribution, reduced energy wastage, and lower greenhouse gas emissions.

-Water and wastewater management: With the help of SCADA, people can monitor water usage, detect leaks, and manage water distribution networks effectively.
-By automating the control of pumps, valves, and treatment processes, SCADA solutions ensure optimal water supply, minimize water loss and maintain water quality standards.
+With the help of SCADA, people can monitor water usage, detect leaks, and manage water distribution networks effectively.
+By automating the control of pumps, valves, and treatment processes, SCADA solutions ensure optimal water supply, minimize water loss, and maintain water quality standards.

 2. Smart manufacturing